 The first home to the Montessori High School was located in the basement of St. Augustine’s Chapel on the University of Kentucky campus.
 By August 2012, the school had grown from eleven to twenty seven students, and the school moved to its current space on the second floor of a historic building at 620 South Broadway.
 The school was able to take advantage of the educational opportunities offered by its neighbor, the University of Kentucky, including use of library and physical education facilities.
 In addition, The Montessori High School has forged an agreement with the several universities to offer dual credit college courses.

-The school offers a curriculum that meets national and state standards while allowing room for individualized learning and educational exploration.
-The Montessori High School has vibrant academic and extra-curricular offerings and a committed and diverse student body and staff.
-In keeping with Montessori philosophy, the school offers several overnight trips each year, to build community and to experience hands-on environmental learning.
-Students are required to perform community service work and they volunteer with several non-profit groups throughout the bluegrass.
-Classes are small and our students come from public, private, and home-school settings.
-With more than ten full-time and part-time faculty and administrators, the school is able to give each student the individual attention they need.
+The school offers a curriculum that exceeds national and state standards while allowing room for individualized learning and educational exploration.
+The Montessori High School has vibrant academic and extra-curricular offerings and a committed student body and staff.
+In keeping with Montessori philosophy, the school offers several overnight trips each year to build community and to experience hands-on environmental learning.
+Students are required to perform community service work and they volunteer with several non-profit groups throughout the Bluegrass.
+Classes are small, and our students come from public, private, and home-school settings.
+With qualified and passionate faculty and administrators, the school is able to challenge the individual student.
 Our school is one of only a handful of Montessori high schools nationwide.
 We are a pioneering effort representing the core values of peace, community, learning, and kindness.
 We are proud to be a part of Lexington’s rich and exemplary education community.